Trust & security

 Blankit Health Inc. is a Canadian company.
 No US parent, no offshore operations.

-AI inference: Canada-first, with disclosed cross-border for heavy models
+AI inference: 100% AWS Bedrock, disclosed cross-border

 Privacy & regulatory compliance